Like many women I know, I am wired to work.

 After all, I was driven and committed and ambitious!
 Even indefatigable!

 I began to ponder what the work was getting me other than more work.
 A manager suggested I wasn’t doing enough.
 In order to prove myself, I had to work harder.

 And, all I could think was, “No.” An inner-voice spoke for me.

 It’s not working for me.

 Like a power cord that had taken on too big of an electrical surge, I had fizzled out.
 My nerves felt like frayed wires.
 I felt like a light switch I couldn’t flip back on again.

 And so I left.

-For anyone reading who thinks I’m suggesting you too leave your work, on the contrary.
+For anyone reading who thinks I’m suggesting you, too, leave your work, on the contrary.
 I can only advise you don’t overwork.
-Especially to the point at which you have to walk away.
+Especially to the point at which the best option – the only option – is to walk away.